06 Mar

 Rated: Great

 “The Common Good Company was started to prove there is not only a better way to consume but a better way to produce.
 This is echoed through our supply chain and we’re proud to have a number of key female leaders within our business model.
-By employing and educating women, we can mitigate Climate Change through leadership and by inspiring community action to build climate resilience, adopting green tech and lead local and global policy.”
+By employing and educating women, we can mitigate climate change through leadership and by inspiring community action to build climate resilience, adopting green tech and lead local and global policy.”

 Tessa Carroll, Founder of The Common Good Co.